felixlopz/hubrise-test-task/content/contributing/en/video-guide.md

   description:
 ---

-[comment]: # 'This page has been duplicated in .../contributing/fr'
+[comment]: # "This page has been duplicated in .../contributing/fr"

 ## General Recommendations